 - a.
-Who should bear the burden of proof of establishing that conditions for the grant of a compulsory license are met?
-Applicant for compulsory license. - b.
+Who should bear the burden of proof of establishing that conditions for the grant of a compulsory license are met? - b.
 Should the patentee always have a right to receive prior notification of a potential compulsory license before such is granted?
-Please answer YES or NO and add a brief explanation (in particular of any exceptions).
-YES, unless practically impossible (e.g., patentee cannot be reached amidst an urgent situation), which should be unlikely. - c.
+Please answer YES or NO and add a brief explanation (in particular of any exceptions). - c.
 Should the patentee always have a right to be heard in cases of compulsory licensing?
 Please answer YES or NO and add a brief explanation (in particular of any exceptions).
-YES.
-However, an interim/short-term license could potentially be granted without the patentee being heard if the matter is very urgent.